 The long term plans are accessible on the links below and further information can be gained from your child’s class teacher, should you require it.
 Please be aware that these are working documents and may be subject to change at little notice.
 We are a school, who revise our curriculum to meet the needs of the children and the key drivers for our community.

 In Key Stage One, the children are aware of the learning attitudes we expect from them and the children demonstrating these learning attitudes will be rewarded with dojo points in class.

 © Class Dojo

 These dojos add together to make a team total for the class and then feed into the whole school teams for England, Scotland, Ireland and Wales.
 As a reward, the teams winning the half term, get to enjoy a non-uniform day at the end of each term and are really competitive to know if their team is in the lead for the most dojos throughout the year.

-On a personal level, the dojos are added up on a weekly basis and the children are able to see their achievements in the board in the classroom – the dojo’s are then used to decide the child which will be the Bentley New Village Citizen of the Week.
-In each class, one child is awarded the Citizen award and are presented with this in Friday Assembly, their parents are invited and the children really take pride in receiving these awards.
+Dojos are added up on a weekly basis and the children are able to see their achievements on the board in the classroom – the dojo’s are then used to decide the child which will be the Bentley New Village Citizen of the Week.
+In each class, one child is awarded the Citizen award and are presented with this in Friday Assembly or in class, their parents are usually invited and the children really take pride in receiving these awards.
+With the current guidelines with Covid-19, the face to face assemblies will not be taking place.
 Alongside this, when a child is awarded the Citizen status, they also receive a wristband, with the intention being that they collect all 6 by the time they complete Key Stage 2.